renovatebot/renovate/docs/usage/configuration-options.md

 ## minimumReleaseAge

-This feature was formally known as `stabilityDays`.
+This feature used to be called `stabilityDays`.

 If this is set _and_ an update has a release timestamp header, then Renovate will check if the set duration has passed.